NaderTate/Ecommerce-Store/README.md

   I'm using Prisma accelerate here, so you must provide the connection string that Prisma gives you, here's how setup prisma accelerate [Docs](https://www.prisma.io/docs/accelerate/getting-started).

-  You simple go to [console.prisma.io](https://www.console.prisma.io), create a new project, submit the regular connection string that MongoDB provides you, and use the new string that Prisma will give you.
+  You simply go to [console.prisma.io](https://www.console.prisma.io), create a new project, submit the regular connection string that MongoDB provides you, and use the new string that Prisma will give you.

   You'll need to update the prisma configuration in the project to support caching, but I've already done that.

-- **WHATSAPP_API_KEY:** Simple save this number to your phone `+34 644 21 78 06` (the name doen't matter).
+- **WHATSAPP_API_KEY:** Simply save this number to your phone `+34 644 21 78 06` (the name doen't matter).

   Then send this message to the number on WhatsApp: